cartrawler/mobility-sdk-docs/Android.md

 ## Additional Methods

-<b>Additional Methods being called from the `MobilitySDK` needs to be implemented after calling `MobilitySDKManager.init` and before running `MobilitySDKManager.showMobility`.</b>
+<b>The MobilitySDK exposes additional methods to override any default behaviour.

+Note: Ensure to call an additional method, outlined below, after initialising the SDK with `initWithOptions` and before running `openMobility`</b>

 ### Passing User Data